esa/pagmo/doc/sphinx/documentation/hypervolume.rst

       For larger dimensions the default method is the LebMeasure.
       As of yet, it is required that reference point is numerically no lesser by each dimension than any point from the previously constructed set of points.

+      * r - reference point used for computation
+      * algorithm (optional) - hypervolume algorithm used for the computation, uses the best performing algorithm for given dimension by default

       USAGE:
          print hv.compute([3,3,3])

          print hv.compute([3,3,3], algorithm = hv_algorithm.beume3d())

          print hv.compute([3,3,3], algorithm = hv_algorithm.lebmeasure())

+   .. method:: exclusive(p_idx, r, algorithm = None)

+      Computes the exlusive hypervolume for point at given index 'p_idx', using the provided reference point 'r' and the hypervolume algorithm (optional).
+      Keyword `algorithm` must be an instance of algorithms that can be found inside `PyGMO.hv_algorithm` module.
+      If the keyword is not provided, PyGMO chooses one automatically using the information about the reference point.

+      * p_idx - index of the point for which we compute the exclusive hypervolume
+      * r - reference point used for computation
+      * algorithm (optional) - hypervolume algorithm used for the computation, uses the best performing algorithm for given dimension by default

+      USAGE:
+         hv.exclusive(p_idx=5, r=[5.0]*3)

+         hv.exclusive(p_idx=5, r=[5.0]*3, algorithm=hv_algorithm.beume3d())

+   .. method:: least_contributor(r, algorithm = None)

+      Computes the least contributor to the hypervolume using provided reference point 'r' and the hypervolume algorithm (optional).
+      Keyword `algorithm` must be an instance of algorithms that can be found inside `PyGMO.hv_algorithm` module.
+      If the keyword is not provided, PyGMO chooses one automatically using the information about the reference point.

+      * r - reference point used for computation
+      * algorithm (optional) - hypervolume algorithm used for the computation, uses the best performing algorithm for given dimension by default

+      USAGE:
+         hv.least_contributor(r=[5.0]*3)

+         hv.least_contributor(r=[5.0]*3, algorithm=hv_algorithm.bf_approx())

 .. class:: PyGMO.hv_algorithm.native2d()